The 7 Best Hot Tub Cleaners to Make Your Spa Sparkle

-A backyard hot tub is a year-round source of enjoyment—if you keep it clean.
-Here are the best hot tub cleaner picks to keep you soaking safely.
+A backyard spa is a year-round source of enjoyment—if you keep it clean.
+Here are the best hot tub cleaners to keep you soaking safely.

-Your outdoor hot tub is something of an all-or-nothing commitment.
-Treat it right, and you’ll enjoy years of soothing soaks, from summer hot tub parties to winter nights relishing that bubbly hot water.
+Your outdoor hot tub is an all-or-nothing commitment.
+Treat it right, and you’ll enjoy years of soothing soaks, from summer parties to winter nights relishing that bubbly water.
 But neglect your hot tub, and it will come back to bite you.
-A dirty, contaminated spa can be a source of mold and algae, which causes skin irritation and respiratory infections.
-Poorly maintained hot tubs can develop costly problems, including damage to filters, pumps and the solid surface shell.
-If you own a hot tub, maintaining it with a hot tub cleaner is absolutely essential.
+A dirty, contaminated spa can be a source of mold and algae, which can cause skin irritation and respiratory infections.
+As if hot tubs weren’t already an investment, poorly maintained ones can develop costly problems, including damage to filters, pumps and the solid surface shell.
+If you own a hot tub, maintaining it with the best hot tub cleaners is absolutely essential.

-When buying a hot tub, a pool or hot tub professional should walk you through all the necessary steps to ensure your new purchase stays pristine.
+When buying a hot tub, a professional should walk you through all the necessary steps to ensure your new purchase stays pristine.
 Routine cleaning allows you to reap the many benefits of a hot tub while avoiding the potential headaches of poor care and maintenance.
 These top hot tub cleaner products make the job easier.

 AquaDoc Spa Surface Cleaner

 We give this hot tub cleaner top marks for its all-purpose, multitasking functions, ease of use and positive customer feedback.
 The AquaDoc cleaner comes in a convenient spray bottle—just spritz it on hot tub surfaces, wait a few minutes, wipe down the area with a cloth or sponge and rinse.
 The product works on hot tub covers, too, and it’s even suitable for pool areas and bathrooms.